adlnet/xAPI-Spec/xAPI.md

 and consistent with states or statements previously stored against the same ID.
 * An Activity Provider MUST NOT allow new versions (i.e. revisions or other platforms) of the Activity to break compatibility.
-* Upon receiving a Statement with an Activity definition that differs from the one stored, an LRS SHOULD decide whether it considers the Learning Activity Provider to have the authority to change the definition and SHOULD update the stored activity definition accordingly if that decision is positive.
+* Upon receiving a Statement with an Activity Definition that differs from the one stored, an LRS SHOULD decide whether it considers the Learning Activity Provider to have the authority to change the definition and SHOULD update the stored Activity Definition accordingly if that decision is positive.

 ####### Details